iavofficial/IAVFrontendFramework/README.md

 ### Login system
 The login system is seperated into two parts: The so called LoginProvider and the LoginView.
 The LoginProvider is the component which handles authentication (login, logout, ...).
 The LoginView is just the view shown to a user when logging in.
 Because the authentication provider and the view are seperated it's possible to mix login providers and views.

 The disa framework already provides two login providers.
 These are the AWSLoginProvider and the DummyLoginProvider.
 The AWSLoginProvider uses Amplify and is able to handle authentication with AWS.
-To use this login provider you have to use Amplify and configure it (further information [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/%5BExample-(TypeScript)%5D-Configuring-Amplify)).
-You also have to provide the *loginProviderProps* with *apiRoot*.
-The dummy login provider is the standard login provider (which will get used if nothing is specified) and authenticates every combination of email and password.
+To use this login provider you have to use Amplify and configure it.
+For configuration you have to define a configuration function and pass it to the *AWSLoginProvider* (further information [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/%5BExample-(TypeScript)%5D-Configuring-Amplify)).
+The *AWSLoginProvider* then has to wrap the *GlobalDataLayer* component inside your render method (as shown in *Getting started*).
+The *GlobalDataLayer* component detects that the login provider context has been initialized and will skip the default process.
+The dummy login provider is the default login provider (which will get used if nothing is specified) and authenticates every combination of email and password.
 This login provider is intended to be used while developing.

 There are also two login views provided.
 One is the AWSLoginView which should be used with the AWSLoginProvider.
 There is also the BasicLoginView component which can be used in combination with the dummy login provider.
 The basic login view is the default login view.

-In order to specify the login provider and the login view you can pass it to the UILayer component using the *loginProvider* and *loginView* props.
+In order to specify the login provider and the login view you can pass it to the *UILayer* component using the *loginView* property.

 It is also possible to implement own login providers and login views and pass it to the UILayer component.
 Further information about implementing a custom login provider can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-provider).
 Further information about implementing a custom login view can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-view).